SandipSeal/AWS_BigData/AWS_BigData_Notes.md

  4. Firehose buffers the data before sending it to the target.
 The buffer is flushed based on the buffer size and timing rule.
 For Lambda, the maximum buffer size can be 3 MB.

+### Kinesis Data Analytics

+1. In-Application streams are created for intermediate storage of data from streaming sources and this facilitae running SQL query on streaming data.

+2. Data in ingested into In-Application streams in 2 steps:
+- Create In-Application stream
+- Insert data into In-Application stream using data pump Multiple writes can write into an in-application stream and multiple readers can read from a stream

+3. After an in-application stream is created, you can perform normal SQL queries.
+When you query streams, most SQL statements are bound using a row-based or time-based window.
+For more information, see Windowed Queries.

+You can also join streams.
+For examples of joining streams, see Streaming Data Operations: Stream Joins.

 ## Simple Queue Service (SQS):

  1. It is a fully managed queue service on AWS.
 SQS can scale from 1 message to 10000 messages/sec.